 Full use of available comparable benefits and services is required prior to providing ACCES-VR funding.
 (208.00) Comparable Benefits and Services Policy and Procedure.

-Use of the most cost effective services is required (100.00) Consumer Involvement Policy and Procedure.
+Use of the most cost-effective services are required (100.00) Participant Involvement Policy and Procedure.

 Responsibility is shared between the individual and ACCES-VR.
-The individual is responsible to provide complete and accurate information and ACCES-VR is responsible to determine financial need and safeguard the individual’s financial information.
+The individual is responsible for providing complete and accurate information and ACCES-VR is responsible for determining financial need and safeguard the individual’s financial information.